msoe-sse/jekyll-github-pages-gem/README.md

 Our git flow process is typical--we have a master branch that gets released to the public, and feature branches for individual tasks.
 We don't have a development branch yet since this isn't used in production yet.
 If you have questions on how to contribute, please contact admin@msoe-sse.com or msoe.sg.hosting@gmail.com and we will get back to you at our earliest convenience.

+## Generating HTML Documentation
+To generate HTML documentation for the Gem run the command `rake rdoc` and the HTML will then be available in the `html/` directory in the project.

 ## Continuous Integration
 There are checks that will be performed whenever Pull Requests are opened.
 To save time on the build server, please run the tests locally to check for errors that will occur in the CI builds.